-Horticultural and Botanical Oils (Neem Oils such as Concern Garden Defense or Green Light Rose Defense, R-T-U Year-Round Spray Oil, Jojoba Oils such as Eco E-Rase)—Some of these are petroleum derived oils while others are from plants.
+Horticultural and Botanical Oils (Neem Oils such as Concern Garden Defense, R-T-U Year-Round Spray Oil, Jojoba Oils such as Eco E-Rase)—Some of these are petroleum derived oils while others are from plants.
 These are effective when powdery mildew has gotten away on you.
 These products are good eradicants of the fungus if you get excellent coverage of the plant surfaces.
 Do not use when plants are wet from rain, irrigation or dew otherwise you get poor coverage (since oil and water do not mix).
 Some oils such as neem oil have a lot of paraffin and may freeze up at low (less than 40°F) temperatures.
 Just use warm water to get it back in solution.
 Overall, the neem oils have not done as well for disease management as other horticultural oils in western Oregon.

 Lime sulfur or calcium polysulfide (none to list)—Lime and sulfur boiled together create calcium polysulfide, a foul-smelling but effective fungicide.
 It is primarily used as a dormant spray because it can burn young foliage.
 However, it can be safely used on some crops when diluted with a larger amount of water.
 It is labeled for several ornamentals and fruits and controls powdery mildew, scab, brown rot, peach leaf curl, rusts, and mites.
 Most of the home-targeted products in small packages are no longer available.
 You can still use products you already have on your shelf but might not find any new ones in retail stores.
 Larger packaging can be found but more difficult to use in small quantities.